 Traditions of Tribal Sharing

-- review the term "philanthropy" by reciting the definition-"private action for the common good."
+- define the term philanthropy as "private action for the common good."

-- through class discussion, identify the philanthropic actions of a character in a fiction story about Native Americans.
+- identify the philanthropic actions of a character in a fiction story about Native Americans.

-- through class discussion, cite examples of Native American giving and sharing.
+- cite examples of Native American giving and sharing.

-- list and illustrate an attribute they possess and would use to make a contribution to a world culture.
+- illustrate an attribute they possess and would use to make a contribution to a world culture.

-- Any social studies text that includes information about the traditions of Native Americans
+- a social studies text that includes information about the traditions of Native Americans

-- Native Americans, Traditions of Tribal Sharing (see Attachment One).
+- copy of handout: Native Americans, Traditions of Tribal Sharing

 - De Paola, Tomie.
 The Legend of the Indian Paintbrush.
 Paper Star, 1996.
 ISBN: 0698113608.